Conquer MRI Claustrophobia: 14 Expert Tips You Need To Know

 Bring this up with your doctor and he or she may be able to specifically request this for you.

-Some sites do have a completely open bore MRI.
+Some sites do have a completely open-bore MRI.

-Although these are less common and it may be difficult to find a location near you.
-Also, keep in mind that these types of scanners may offer lower quality images, as the magnetic field may be lower in quality due to the open nature of the scanner.
+Also, keep in mind that these types of scanners may offer lower-quality images, as the magnetic field may be lower in quality due to the open nature of the scanner.

 5. Don’t Worry About What Your MRI Tech Thinks